Christian of the Palatinate-Zweibrücken (1752–1817): Biography

-Due to a former business agreement from March 1751 between Louis XV of France and his father, who promised to the French king to raise a battalion of infantry for France when and if needed, the Infantry Regiment "Royal Deux-Ponts" (raised on 19, 1757) of two battalions to the French crown after the outbreak of the Seven Years' War, when it was at first deployed in the Battle of Rossbach.
-The commander of the regiment at this time was Christian von Forbach, and his brother Philippe Guillaume (later renamed to Wilhelm) was deputy commander.
-As part of De Rochambeau's expedition corps he led the "Royal Deux-Ponts" during the American Revolutionary War, where the regiment proved in the Battle of Yorktown, also called the "German Battle", on October 4, 1781.
+Due to a former business agreement from March 1751 between Louis XV of France and Christian's father, who promised to the French king to raise a battalion of infantry for France when and if needed, the Infantry Regiment "Royal Deux-Ponts" (raised on 19, 1757) of two battalions to the French crown after the outbreak of the Seven Years' War, when it was at first deployed in the Battle of Rossbach.

+During the American Revolutionary War, Christian commanded the French Infantry Regiment "Royal Deux-Ponts" as Colonel-titulaire, and his brother Philippe Guillaume (later renamed to Wilhelm) was Colonel-en-second and deputy commander as part of De Rochambeau's expedition.
+The regiment served in the Battle of Yorktown, also called the "German Battle", on October 4, 1781.
 In 1783 he married Adélaïde-Françoise de Béthune-Pologne (1761–1823).
 The couple had three daughters.
 The first of them Maria Amalia Charlotte Auguste died in her year of birth 1784.
 The others were Maria Amalia Charlotte Franziska Auguste Eleonore (1786–1839) and Kasimira Maria Louise Antoinette (1787–1846).

-Because of the French Revolution, he left the French forces in the rank of a Colonel, meanwhile titled Freiherr von Zweibrücken, and was taken over by the Prussian Army in the rank of a Major General, where he took part in the campaigns against France during 1794 and 1797.
+During the French Revolution, he left the French forces at the rank of a Maréchal de Camp (Major General).
+Titled Freiherr von Zweibrücken, he served in the Prussian Army in the rank of General-Major, where he took part in the campaigns against France during 1794 and 1797.

-In the end of the century he was taken over on his request by the Bavarian Army, where he became Lieutenant General and provincial commander of the Palatinate region.
+With the rise of his first cousin, Maximilian Joseph as Prince Elector of Bavaria, 1799, Christian served in the Bavarian Army, where he became General-Leutnant and provincial commander of the Palatinate region.
 In spring of 1800 he became commander of a division, merged from the brigades of Von Deroy and von Wrede, and fought under the Austrian Feldzeugmeister Kray and under Archduke John of Austria against France for the British crown.

 In 1808 he became Geheimer Rat (Privy Councilor), and in January 1811 he was promoted to the rank of General der Infanterie.
 Obviously Von Zweibrücken had also plans to replace von Montgelas by his son-in-law Graf Karl Ernst von Gravenreuth (1771–1826), who was married to his daughter Kasimira.
 He died in Munich, where he and his brother Wilhelm are buried in the Old Southern Cemetery.

 In the European Rose Garden in Zweibrücken a memorial remembers him and his brother.